cdmesh/cdmesh-api/docs/architecture.md

 CDMesh API serves as the central contract definition for the Contract-Driven Mesh.
 It implements **Composable Mesh Architecture (CMA)**, providing a universal abstraction that unifies data products, microservices, event streams, and ML pipelines under a single governance framework.

 The API utilizes **KCL (Kubernetes Configuration Language)** to define schemas and policies for the mesh topology, ensuring a **GitOps-managed, declarative source of truth** for all downstream systems (Graph Sync, AI Ops, platform adapters).
+This architecture builds upon contemporary data mesh research (Goedegebuure et al., 2023; van der Werf et al., 2025; Kumara et al., 2024) and extends it with novel governance patterns (Brambilla & Plebani, 2025) and automation capabilities (Wider et al., 2025).

 ### Key Value Propositions